dfernandez79/barman/README.md

   And since compiled methods are not designed to be shared between classes, they are tightly coupled with the _class shape_: bytecode references instance variables by index.

   But the purpose of traits is to share methods between classes, so if you allow instance variables you have to re-compile the class hierarchy each time that you touch a trait that affects it.
-  The big issue of re-compilation is that instance variables clashes will cause a compilation error, and you have to handle those errors in some way.
+  The big issue of re-compilation is that if instance variables clashes there will be a compilation error, and you have to handle those errors in some way.

-As you can see adding support for instance variables in the [Smalltalk] traits implementation is a big headache, so is better to avoid instance variables in traits.
+As you can see adding support for instance variables in the [Smalltalk] traits implementation is a big headache, so is better to avoid them.

 ##### But how these problems applies to JavaScript?

 * In JavaScript there is no difference between instance variables and methods (besides the value type): methods and instance variables are just slots in a _hash map_, there is no such thing as _class shape_.

-* Nothing prevents you from doing `this.myVar=value` inside your function implementation.
+* Nothing prevents you from doing `this.myVar = value` inside your function implementation.

 In this context what barman gives you is a way of merging properties for your prototype definition.
 It doesn't try to resolve this _fundamental_ problems.
 It finds conflicts using strict equality `===`, and applies that strategy for all the object _slots_.

 If you want to be picky about traits definition, barman doesn't implement _true traits_, neither does [traitsjs].
-But I keep using the name `withTraits` in the library to make a distinction from plain mixins.
+But I keep using the name _traits_ to make a distinction from the _last-one-wins_ strategy of mixins.